klesteb/XAS-Csharp/README.md

 ## Open Source

 This code is not stand alone.
 It makes use of other Open Source projects.
-A grateful thanks to those authors for providing their modules for others to use.
+A grateful thanks to those authors for providing their code for others to use.

 Kevin